SamHSoftware/PhD/LSTM-wave-classifer/README.md

                         display_plot = True):
 ```

 It should be noted that if you use this model, you will need to make a number of modifications to the ```train_LSTM``` function.
 The include optimisations to the number of epochs, the batch size and the optimizer.
-I havent included these parameters as input args, as these edits will be numerous and will go beyond quick numerical chenges.
+I havent included these parameters as input args, as these edits will be numerous and will go beyond quick numerical changes.

+Once optimised and run, the code will output a number of different images, which you can use to assess how well the model has trained.
+I have included examples below, after the model was partially trained over a few epochs.
+These images will either be displayed as the script runs, or they will be saved within a new folder (named ```img```) in the previous input arg, ```directory```.

 (4) Finally, run the following code to select the folder of excel files you wish to classify:
 ```